-So the woodshed took care of the backside of the goat cabin.
+The woodshed took care of the backside of the goat cabin.
 Then my husband just had to frame up the rest of the cabin using old 2×4’s that we had from remodeling our house.

 Our design was to use the woodshed as the back of the goat cabin.
-Then two walls on either side, and a half of a wall on the front side.
-That way it would leave an entry way for the goats and still block the wind.
+Then two walls on either side and a half of a wall on the front side.
+That way it would leave an entryway for the goats and still block the wind.

 4. Add the Roof

 My husband had an old roof that he got from one of our neighbors.
 The neighbor tore down an old building and wanted the roof gone.